Margaret6556/addon_basics/README.md

-🤩 Welcome to the SheCodes Basics Add-On workshop!
-This is a coding workshop offered by SheCodes in addition to their basic program as part of my project.
+🤩 Welcome to my additional Front-End practice projects!
+This is a coding practice workshop offered by SheCodes in addition to their basic program as part of my project.

 - In this workshop, l have access to short lesson videos, coding challenges, and homework assignments, with a final project to complete.
 There are weekly assignment deadlines, but no specific time slots or schedules.
 I can work at my convenience.